Within UCLan’s four research strands, there is an extensive portfolio of active research themes, which are listed here

-Research activity within the Healthy Settings Unit focuses on the promotion of health, wellbeing and sustainable development in a range of organisational and area-based settings.
+Research activity within the Healthy and Sustainable Settings Unit focuses on the promotion of health, wellbeing and sustainable development in a range of organisational and area-based settings.

 The History Research Group works at local, national and international levels to advance our understanding of the past and its relevance to the modern world.

 UCLan is involved in a number of ground-breaking research projects in the field of Journalism, Media Theory and Practice.

 The Lancashire Law School has a strong research culture with a number of activities rated as ‘internationally excellent in previous Research Assessment Exercises.

 UCLan research in literature and cultures develops our appreciation of cultural expression and performance across the Anglophone world.